-The purpose of FlexConfig is to configure features that are available on ASA devices that you cannot configure on threat defense devices using management center.
+The purpose of FlexConfig is to configure features that are available on ASA devices that you cannot configure on Firepower Threat Defense devices using Firepower Management Center.

-Thus, you are prevented from configuring ASA features that have equivalents in management center.
+Thus, you are prevented from configuring ASA features that have equivalents in Firepower Management Center.
 The following table lists some of these prohibited command areas.